One of the most essential parts of your crested gecko’s enclosure is your choice of substrate.

 - Reptile carpet

-To learn more about the best choices of substrate for crested geckos, keep reading!
+To learn more about the best substrate choice for your crested gecko, keep reading!

-Since these geckos are arboreal and spend the majority of their time above ground, you have a wide variety of options to choose from.
+Since a crested gecko is an arboreal species and spend the majority of its time above ground, you have a wide variety of options to choose from.

 Table of Contents